1. Identify your NILE module-level courses and request any necessary course merges

-As well as providing high-quality resources for your students, it is also important to devise activities to encourage your students to engage with those resources and with the theories, practices and ideas they encounter.
-More information about this is provided by the Institute of Learning and Teaching: Active Blended Learning: Learning and Teaching the University of Northampton Way.
+As well as providing high-quality resources for your students, it is also important to devise activities which encourage your students to engage with those resources and with the theories, practices and ideas they encounter.
+More information about this is provided by Learning and Teaching Enhancement: Active Blended Learning.

 All content available to students in NILE courses must meet the 2018 Accessibility Regulations.
 You can find more about how to make sure that your NILE course content is accessible on our guide, Making your NILE courses accessible.

-If you have not already done so, we would encourage you to create your own video introduction to your module or programme.
+If you have not already done so, you may like to make your own video introduction to your module or programme.
 This could be a ‘talking head’ style video in which you give a friendly introduction to your module.
-Or, perhaps, it could be a screencapture-with-voiceover style video in which you give your students a tour of your NILE course so that they know where everything is.
+Or, it could be a screencapture-with-voiceover style video in which you give your students a tour of your NILE course so that they know where everything is.
 Or you could do both.
 Either way, shorter is better – a couple of minutes or so is ideal.
-Information about how to do this is available in our Kaltura guides.
+Information about how to create and add video content to your NILE course is available in our Kaltura guides.

 In your NILE course you should include information about the key people who may need to be contacted by students enrolled onto your module.
 Ideally, there will be a photo and contact details, along with how to make an appointment, and information such as office hours.

-Assessment submission points can only be used once, and should never be copied over from previous year’s NILE courses; therefore, you will need create new assessment submission points in your NILE courses each year.
+Turnitin and Blackboard assignment submission points must not be copied across from the previous year’s NILE course, as they will not copy correctly.
+It is important to set up new versions of all assignment submission points in your NILE course each year.
 Guidance about creating assessment submission points is available on the staff pages of the Learning Technology Team website - see the section headed 'Assessment Workflows'.

 It is very important to make sure that all of your NILE courses are available prior to your students starting, otherwise they may believe that they have not been correctly enrolled onto their programme and modules.
 You can find out how to make courses available on our guides: